The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-The intermediate value property now takes the following form: if $f \in \R(X)$ satisfies $f(a) f(b) < 0$ for some $a < b$ in $\R$, then there exists $x \in {]a,b[}$ such that $\sign f(x) = 0$, that is $f(x) = 0$ or $f(x) = \infty$.
-The Cauchy index $\Ind_a^b(f)$ counts the number of times that $f$ crosses $\infty$ from $-$ to $+$ (clockwise in the above figure) minus the number of times that $f$ crosses $\infty$ from $+$ to $-$ (counter-clockwise).
-This anticipates the winding number of loops in the complex plane constructed in \sref{sec:Cauchy}. \end{Annotation}
+The Cauchy index $\Ind_a^b(f)$ counts the number of times that $f$ crosses $\infty$ from $-$ to $+$ (clockwise in the figure above) minus the number of times that $f$ crosses $\infty$ from $+$ to $-$ (counter-clockwise in the above figure).
+This geometric interpretation anticipates the winding number of loops in the plane constructed in \sref{sec:Cauchy}. \end{Annotation}

-\begin{Annotation} \textbf{(Cauchy functions)} Following Cauchy \cite{Cauchy:1837} we can define the index $\Ind_a^b(f)$ not only for $f \in \R(X)$ but more generally for functions $f \colon [a,b] \to \P\R = \R \cup \{\infty\}$ satisfying two natural conditions: \begin{enumerate} \item[(1)] $f$ does not change sign without passing through $0$ or $\infty$. \end{enumerate} This allows us to define local indices for isolated poles: we set $\Ind_a^+(f) = \half \sign f(b)$ whenever $f(a) = \infty$ and there exists $b>a$ such that $f({]a,b]}) \subset \R^*$: This means that the pole $a$ is isolated on the right.
-We define $\Ind_a^-(f)$ in the same way if the pole $a$ is isolated on the left, and set $\Ind_a^\pm(f) = 0$ in all other cases. \begin{enumerate} \item[(2)] $f$ has only a finite number of (semi-)isolated poles in $[a,b]$. \end{enumerate} This is needed to define $\Ind_a^b(f)$ by a finite sum as in Equation \eqref{eq:DefCauchyIndex} above.
-Examples include fractions $f = r/s$ where $r,s \colon [a,b] \to \R$ are continuous piecewise polynomial functions as in \sref{sec:Cauchy}.